 • Bull Steepener in Treasuries.
 The Great Flattening we first forecasted in June 2021 has run its course.
 We see the slope of the yield facing steepening pressure going forward as Fed rate hikes are removed from short-term yield upside and recession pressures down long-maturity rates.
 Powell has the latitude to maintain his tight stance, including QT continuing to run ‘in the background.’
 [3/20/2023]

 • Maximize Cash.
 The bear market we have predicting Q4 2021 is here and only mid-innings at best.
+We missed October's bounce, but the macroeconomic fundamentals are even more visible now.
 The recession we have been predicting since Q1 is increasingly accepted.
 Politics could catch anyone flat-footed, but not likely in a divided congress; a defensive path is the most prudent.
 [9/23/2022]

 • Overweight the U.S. Dollar.
-Overweight domestic Utilities within U.S. equity portfolios and underweight companies and sectors with high international exposure, namely Technology, Materials, and Consumer Staples.
+Foreign economies are far more brittle than the U.S. Overweight domestic Utilities within U.S. equity portfolios and underweight companies and sectors with high international exposure, namely Technology, Materials, and Consumer Staples.
 The U.S. Dollar will likely stay stronger for longer as the world realizes no pivot is coming.
 [9/19/2022]

 • Short Consumer Discretionary.
 Shorting the most discretionary of the Durable spending sub-sector, namely recreational boats, recreational vehicles, and autos.
 [8/31/2022]

 • Short Travel & Leisure.
 As the impulse from the Employee Retention Credit fades and recession bites, a pair trade of long Telecom Services & short Travel & Leisure is appropriate.
 [8/30/2022 – we were early – reiterating 5/8/2023]